- Name: Daniel Cormier

 Daniel Cormier Wiki Update Wiki

-Daniel Cormier is an American light heavyweight fighter currently signed to the UFC.
-He is a former Olympic wrestler, a brown blet in Brazilian Jiu Jitsu, and trains out of the American Kickboxing Academy in San Jose, California.
-He has previously fought for Koing of the Cage and Strikeforce where he was the Heavyweight Grand Prix champion.
+Daniel Cormier is an American light heavyweight and heavyweight fighter currently signed to the UFC.
+He is a former Olympic wrestler, a brown belt in Brazilian Jiu Jitsu, and trains out of the American Kickboxing Academy in San Jose, California.
+He has previously fought for King of the Cage and Strikeforce where he was the Heavyweight Grand Prix champion.
 He has notable wins over Soa Palelei, Jeff Monson, Antonio Silva, Josh Barnett, Frank Mir, and Roy Nelson.
-Of his fourteen career wins, nine have been finishes including six T/KOs.
+Of his twenty-two career wins, seventeen have been finishes including ten T/KOs.
+He has previously held the UFC light heayvweight title, and currently holds the UFC heavyweight title.

 Daniel had a daughter who died in a car accident in 2003.
 Cormier has a